willbryant/verm/README.md

 <raw file content>
 ```

-Verm will automatically create the 2014, los_angeles, and docs subdirectories
+Verm will automatically create the 2019 subdirectories under the root data
+directory (`/var/lib/verm` by default) if it doesn't already exist, similarly
-under the root data directory (`/var/lib/verm` by default), hash the file data,
+create the los_angeles and docs subdirectory if necessary, hash the file data,
 turn the hash into a filename using URL-safe characters, and return the path
 in a Location header with a 204 Created response.